 Any treatment and your lifestyle may also influence whether it gets worse.
 As mentioned before, if you are always wearing earplugs to block sound, then this may lead to a worsening condition.

-If you suffer from this condition, you should carry earplugs or headphones with you in case you really need them.
-But only wear them when it is absolutely necessary to prevent the condition worsening
+If you suffer from this condition, carry earplugs or headphones with you in case you really need them.
+But only wear them when it is absolutely necessary to prevent the condition worsening.

 “Yes, people with auditory disorders have sensory impairments that meet the legal standard of having disabilities.”